 FIG. 12.
-Greenland (black and blue) and Antarctic (gray and orange) ice mass loss anomalies (Gt; dashed) relative to 2002 during the historical period 2002-2021 (Watkins et al. 2015) and projected forward from 2022- 2100 under a high-emission scenario (Golledge et al. 2019).
+Greenland (black and blue) and Antarctic (gray and orange) ice mass loss anomalies (Gt; dashed) relative to 2002 during the historical period 2002-2021 (Watkins et al. 2015) and projected forward from 2022-2100 under a high-emission scenario (Golledge et al. 2019).
 The inset box is a zoom on the historical period: the solid lines represent a linear regression of historical anomalies, yielding the constant loss-rates of 271 Gt yr-1 for Greenland (black) and 145 Gt yr-1 for Antarctica (gray).
 During the remainder of the twenty-first century, the projected loss-rates reach 500 Gt yr-1 around 2090 for Greenland (blue), and 500 Gt yr-1, 2000 Gt yr-1 and 5000 Gt yr-1 around 2025, 2040 and 2100 for Antarctica (orange), respectively.

-curve for Antarctic meltwater.
-Consistent with our detailed calculations using the full model, 467 Antarctic meltwater dominates in the Southern Hemisphere, inducing anomalous surface cooling, 468 sea-ice expansion, and AABW contraction (Figs. 13b, 13d and 13f).
-Greenland meltwater 469 dominates in the Northern Hemisphere, but anomalous surface cooling and sea-ice expansion are 470 roughly one to two orders of magnitude smaller (Figs. 13a and 13c).
-Moreover, our projections 471 suggest that by 2100, Greenland meltwater will cause only a small reduction of 0.45 Sv or so in 472 AMOC strength (Fig. 13e), but Antarctic meltwater will induce a great reduction of 10.2 Sv in 473 AABW transport (Fig. 13f).
-Such a marked reduction in AABW production could play a key role 474 in abyssal ocean warming, as suggested in recent studies (Purkey and Johnson 2010; Li et al. 2022).
-475
+Figure 13 presents projections of climate parameters in response to Greenland and Antarctic meltwater, both separately and together, so that we can better contrast their relative contributions.
+We use the CRFs appropriate to the 500 Gt yr-1 curve for Greenland meltwater and 2000 Gt yr-1 curve for Antarctic meltwater.
+Consistent with our detailed calculations using the full model, Antarctic meltwater dominates in the Southern Hemisphere, inducing anomalous surface cooling, sea-ice expansion, and AABW contraction (Figs. 13b, 13d and 13f).
+Greenland meltwater dominates in the Northern Hemisphere, but anomalous surface cooling and sea-ice expansion are roughly one to two orders of magnitude smaller (Figs. 13a and 13c).
+Moreover, our projections suggest that by 2100, Greenland meltwater will cause only a small reduction of 0.45 Sv or so in the AMOC strength (Fig. 13e), but Antarctic meltwater will induce a great reduction of 10.2 Sv in the AABW transport (Fig. 13f).
+Such a marked slowdown of the AABW formation could play a key role in abyssal ocean warming, as suggested in recent studies (Purkey and Johnson 2010; Li et al. 2023).